gabriel-wolf/soar-playbook-library/sentinel-user-disruption/README.md

 An enterprise-grade, production-ready Azure Logic App playbook designed to trigger automatically from Microsoft Sentinel incidents.
 This workflow provides rapid, automated isolation of compromised accounts while implementing strict guardrails around Executive/VIP identities and operational business hours.

-## Analyst Notification Output
+## Notification Output & ServiceNow Ticketing Ingestion
-When the playbook triggers, for example, on a high-severity `Risky Logon Detected - TOR involving one user` alert, the SOC and relevant IT help desks instantly receive a highly detailed, formatted incident notification detailing the exact automated triage state:
+When the playbook triggers, for example, on a high-severity `Risky Logon Detected - TOR involving one user` alert, the workflow dispatches targeted notification payloads:

+1. **SOC & Help Desk Triage:** Instantly delivers a highly detailed, formatted incident email outlining the exact automated response state.
+2. **Automated ServiceNow Ticketing:** For standard users, a secondary, structured notification payload is dispatched to the corporate IT Service Management (ITSM) queue.
+This email is formatted specifically for automated ingestion, instantly creating a Security Incident Response (SIR) ticket in **ServiceNow** to track help desk remediation and account recovery.

 ![SOC Email Notification](../imgs/soc-email-notification.png)